Guitar bracing: X-Bracing

-The tops of most steel string acoustic guitars are braced using the X-brace system, or a variation of the X-brace system, generally attributed to Christian Frederick Martin between 1840 and 1845 for use in gut string guitars.
+The tops of most steel string acoustic guitars are braced using the X-brace system, or a variation of the X-brace system.
+This is generally attributed to Christian Frederick Martin between 1840 and 1845 for use in gut string guitars, but predates his application of this technique.

 The system consists of two braces forming an "X" shape across the soundboard below the top of the sound hole.
 The lower arms of the "X" straddle and support the ends of the bridge.
 Under the bridge is a hardwood bridge plate which prevents the ball end of the strings from damaging the underside of the soundboard.
 Below the bridge patch are one or more tone bars which support the bottom of the soundboard.
 These abut one of the X braces and usually slant down towards the bottom edge of the soundboard.
 The top tone bar butts against a portion of the bridge patch in most instruments.
 Above the sound hole a large transverse brace spans the width of the upper bout of the soundboard.
 Around the lower bout, small finger braces support the area between the X-braces and the edge of the soundboard.